 Climate Value-at-Risk ("CVaR") measures the exposure to transition and physical climate risks.
 CVaR is a scenario analysis tool evaluating economic risks under various degree scenarios (i.e., the amount of warming targeted) and potential regulatory environments in varying countries.
 On a holistic basis the results are evaluated by the Sub-Investment Manager's portfolio managers and analysts.
-CVaR provides a framework for identifying climate-risk over the long-term to assist in understanding how companies can shift their operations and risk practices over time.
-The scenario analysis can serve as a starting point for further bottom-up analysis and identifying potential climate-related risks to address through company engagement.
-Due to data limitations, CVaR is not applied across all companies held by the Portfolio and is instead limited to the companies for which the Sub-Investment Manager has sufficient and reliable data.
+CVaR provides a framework for identifying climate-risk over the long-term to assist in understanding how issuers can shift their operations and risk practices over time.
+The scenario analysis can serve as a starting point for further bottom-up analysis and identifying potential climate-

+Sustainability indicators measure how the environmental or social characteristics promoted by the financial product are attained. related risks to address through issuer engagement.
+Due to data limitations, CVaR is not applied across all issuers held by the Portfolio and is instead limited to the issuers for which the Sub-Investment Manager has sufficient and reliable data.
 The analysis from CVaR is reviewed at least once a year.